Step 1: Prioritize Your Safety

 Step 8: Preserve Evidence

-Time-sensitive evidence in truck accidents can include:
+Time-sensitive evidence in truck accidents can include:- Dashcam footage

 - Truck “black box” (ECM) data